Skip to main content

 Cooperation with stakeholders in educational practice

-The project includes ongoing cooperation with stakeholders in educational practice, especially from the fields of teacher training and teacher development as well as school organization.
+The project includes an ongoing cooperation with stakeholders in educational practice, especially from the fields of teacher training and teacher development as well as school organization.
 We will discuss the steps of the project and potential limitations, main project findings as well as their dissemination and utilization in educational practice on a regular basis.
 Towards the end of the project, a conference that involves educational stakeholders will be held to discuss the project findings and summarize them in a project synthesis related to educational practice.

 Our cooperation partners related to educational practice are: